BIGJRA/BIGJRA.github.io/reborn.md

 Enter the small building nearby.
 Inside, talk to the old man to begin a quest.
 You can also talk to his computer to get the *Glitch Field Readout*.

 Head west at the next fork.
 You can get a hidden *Ether* around here.
-Enter this building.
+In the first house, you can bring a Rotom to the computer to change its form!
+Enter the tall building next.
 On the second floor, trade away your Pidove to a kid to get an *Old Amber*.
 Sweet.
 Head back outside and go to the left.
 You'll see a Lucario on a building, who will then run off.
 Follow it all the way right to the narrow cliffside, and it will run off with its egg.

 Back at the main village fork, go down.
 In the south side of the city you can pick up hidden *Stardust*, *Big Pearl*, *Repel*, *Chewing Gum*, *Green Shard*, *Red Shard*, *X Sp.
 Atk*, *Full Heal*, *Tiny Mushroom*, and *Antidote*.
 Make sure you save this (or any) Tiny Mushroom for a quest later.